 Remember to look out for signs of the progress you’ve made – even if it’s a tiny difference, it will help keep you motivated.

 “Take pictures of yourself in December,” suggests Dr San.
 “For example, photograph a part of your body you want to tone up, or your skin if it’s affected by unhealthy eating and drinking.
 Take more pictures during the year and see the changes you’ve made.”

 Talk about it.
 Keep people posted about how you’re doing.
 Remind them what you’re trying to achieve so they can encourage you to keep going.

 “It’s really helpful to get the support of others,” says Robyn.
 “It’s easier to motivate yourself to go to the gym when you’ve already arranged to meet your friend there.”

-If you need help setting goals and sticking to them download our free Drinkaware: Track and Calculate Units app or MyDrinkaware tool.
+If you need help setting goals and sticking to them download our free MyDrinkaware app.